 Transformation: Public Key to Algorand Address¶

-The public key is transformed into a public Algorand address, by adding a 4-byte checksum to the end of the public key and then encoding it in base32.
+The public key is transformed into an Algorand address, by adding a 4-byte checksum to the end of the public key and then encoding it in base32.
 The result is what both the developer and end-user recognize as an Algorand address.
 The address is 58 characters long.

 Since users almost never see the true public key, and the Algorand address is a unique mapping back to the public key, the use of the term public key is frequently (and inaccurately) used to mean address.